gioblu/PJON/documentation/configuration.md

 **[SoftwareBitBang](https://github.com/gioblu/PJON/tree/master/strategies/SoftwareBitBang)** | **Medium:** Wire | **Pins used:** 1 or 2

 SoftwareBitBang is the default data link layer strategy used by the PJON template object.
 This implementation is based on `micros()` and `delayMicroseconds()`.
 It makes no use of dedicated timers or interrupt driven strategies to handle communication.
 It is designed to have a small memory footprint and to be extremely resilient to interference and timing inaccuracies.
-Thanks to the use of a dedicated digitalWriteFast library, can be achieved fast and reliable cross-architecture communication through one or two pins.
+Thanks to the use of a dedicated PJON_IO library, can be achieved fast and reliable cross-architecture communication through one or two pins.

 **[ThroughSerial](https://github.com/gioblu/PJON/tree/master/strategies/ThroughSerial)** | **Medium:** Hardware Serial port |
 **Pins used:** 2